 What’s a buy to let mortgage?

 The rate depends on what type of mortgage you’re getting, what you’re borrowing, and the rent you’re hoping to earn on a property.
+Ideally, you want the rent payments to cover the mortgage by about 150% so if your mortgage payment is about £400, ideally the rent will be around £600 so two months rent equals three months mortgage payments.

 How do buy to let mortgages work?